Decision Optimization model builder views and scenarios

-When you edit your model formulation in the Decision Optimization model builder your content is saved automatically and the Last save time is displayed on the top of the page.
+When you edit your model formulation in the Decision Optimization model builder your content is saved automatically and the Last save time is displayed.

-Once you have created a model, the Replace link appears in the upper-left of the window.
-If you click the Replace link, you return to the Model wizard.
+Once you have created a model, the Replace arrow appears.
+If you click this Replace arrow, you return to the Model wizard.
 Note that if you create a new model, the previous one is deleted.

 When you have finished editing your model, you can solve it by clicking the Run button in this view.